 Thanks to our donors, together, we are making a difference in meeting the critical needs of our community.
 We will continue to be strategic and proactive about how best to make an impact.

 The Collier Comes Together Fund is going strong and enabling great work in our community.
 We have received $1.5 million in donations.
-Of that, over $1 million, along with an additional $346,000 granted directly from Community Foundation Donor Advised Funds (DAFs), has been distributed so far.
+Of that, $1 million, along with an additional $390,000 granted directly from Community Foundation Donor Advised Funds (DAFs), has been distributed so far.

 We are committed to helping our nonprofits survive during this economically challenging time and have modified our grantmaking process to focus on unrestricted operational grants.
 We know our local nonprofits who do vital work in our community are reeling from lost income from events and donations, so our new grant process will help keep them afloat.